barr-israel/barrcodes/content/posts/aoc2024/day12.md

 }

 ```
-This is a simple algorithm that queues up a seed position to check, and for each position checks, also adds it's direct neighbours if they are of the same type and were not marked yet.
+This is a simple algorithm that queues up a seed position to check, and for each position checks, also adds its direct neighbours if they are of the same type and were not marked yet.
 Checking after popping is necessary because the same position could have been added by different sides before it got marked.
 The perimeter is measured based on these observations:

-- Adding a plot with it's own fence adds a perimeter of 4.
+- Adding a plot with its own fence adds a perimeter of 4.
 - Not all sides of that fence are needed, for every neighbour of the same type, both the new plot and the neighbour's plot need to remove the fence between them.

 There are better filling algorithms like span fill, but this works.